ebelinski/iosref/swift-closures-mini.md

 ---
 layout: default
-title: Swift 4 mini guide&colon; closures
+title: "Swift 4 mini guide: closures"
 description: A mini reference guide for closures in Swift 4.
 redirect_from:
   - /closures-mini/